lrlunin/E_field_animation/README.md

 ## Acknowledgments
 First of all, I would like to thank my parents and my co-members of group #30  as well.
 Namely:

-* Moritz Meißner for organizing our meeting, during which the hometask was completed.
+* Moritz Meißner for organizing our meeting, during which the homework was completed.

 * Matthias Schön for writing down all our solutions and saving them in PDF format.